7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Bali Location

 Bali is located in the Indian Ocean and is by far the most famous of all the 17,000 Indonesian islands.
 You will find Bali east of Java and west of Lombok.
 On a map, Bali looks quite tiny but in comparison to some other islands it is quite large.
-And has a distance of 145km from west to east coasts and 85km from north to south coasts.
+It has a distance of 145km from west to east coasts and 85km from north to south coasts.
+And it can vary the amount of time to drive around the island as this depends on what vehicle you do it in.
 As well as the main island the smaller Nusa Islands also are a part of Bali.

 Population, Language and Religion

-Bali is home to some 4.2 million people with their official language being Indonesian but English is widely used due to the high level of tourism, particularly from Australia.
+Bali is home to some 4.2 million people.
+It is quite hard to believe that so many people live on such a small island.
+The official language of Bali island is Indonesian but English is widely used due to the high level of tourists, particularly from Australia.
 Australians’ love Bali and flock to Bali year after year for the great holiday vibe.
 Plus Bali is a big digital nomad destination with a great infrastructure set up for traveling remote workers from many nationalities.

 Local Currency